History of Islam: Horn of Africa

 The history of Islam in the Horn of Africa is almost as old as the faith itself.
 Through extensive trade and social interactions with their converted Muslim trading partners on the other side of the Red Sea, in the Arabian peninsula, merchants and sailors in the Horn region gradually came under the influence of the new religion.

 Early Islamic disciples fled to the port city of Zeila in modern-day northern Somalia to seek protection from the Quraysh at the court of the Emperor of Aksum.
 Some of the Muslims that were granted protection are said to have then settled in several parts of the Horn region to promote the religion.
 The victory of the Muslims over the Quraysh in the 7th century had a significant impact on local merchants and sailors, as their trading partners in Arabia had by then all adopted Islam, and the major trading routes in the Mediterranean and the Red Sea came under the sway of the Muslim Caliphs.
 Instability in the Arabian peninsula saw further migrations of early Muslim families to the Somali seaboard.
 These clans came to serve as catalysts, forwarding the faith to large parts of the Horn region.

-Great Lakes
+East African coast

-Islam came to the Great Lakes region of South Eastern Africa along existing trade routes.
+Islam came to the Swahili coast and South Eastern Africa along existing trade routes.
 They learned from them the manners of the Muslims and this led to their conversion by the Muslim Arabs.

 Local Islamic governments centered in Tanzania (then Zanzibar).
-The people of Zayd were Muslims that immigrated to the Great Lakes region.
+The people of Zayd were Muslims that immigrated to the region.
 In the pre-colonial period, the structure of Islamic authority here was held up through the Ulema (wanawyuonis, in Swahili language).
 These leaders had some degree of authority over most of the Muslims in South East Africa before territorial boundaries were established.
 The chief Qadi there was recognized for having the final religious authority.